 “Any time you can perform a more precise, safer surgery, it’s a win for the patients and results in better outcomes,” said Dr. James Suliburk, endocrine surgeon at Baylor St. Luke’s Medical Center, associate professor and chief of endocrine surgery at Baylor College of Medicine, and a member of the team that developed the MasSpec Pen.

-For information on the latest innovations in cancer treatment, schedule an appointment with your CHI St. Luke’s Health oncologist.
+For information on the latest innovations in cancer treatment, schedule an appointment with your St. Luke’s Health oncologist.
 If you are interested in participating in a clinical trial, learn about the available opportunities at the Baylor College of Medicine Dan L Duncan Comprehensive Cancer Center, a department of Baylor St. Luke’s Medical Center.